 In my experience, elopements are always romantic and meaningful.
 You can’t get much more intimate and in the moment with each other.
 But there’s no denying they are also a great option if you ‘just want to get married’ without fuss and without delaying other goals you have, like saving for a home, or starting a family.

-You don’t need a reason to elope – just can just do it!
+You don’t need a reason to elope – just do it!

 A micro wedding is a planned wedding with 30 or fewer guests.
 It’s an edited version of a traditional wedding, typically lasting for under two hours – long enough for your Ceremony, followed by a cocktail hour and photography session.